ErnestEZY/Food-Nutrition-Tracker-App/README.md

 7. Review personalized insights and recommendations.

 *Notes*

-•The app uses Malaysia Standard Time (MST) for date and time calculations.
+a.
+The app uses Malaysia Standard Time (MST) for date and time calculations.
-•Daily totals reset at 12 AM each day, but historical data is retained for trend analysis.
+b.
+Daily totals reset at 12 AM each day, but historical data is retained for trend analysis.
-•Ensure your MongoDB database is properly configured to store and retrieve food logs.
+c.
+Ensure your MongoDB database is properly configured to store and retrieve food logs.